Find The Best Divorce & Family Lawyers Near You

 - Whether the child has been able to explain the reasons for their decision

 The Court will also consider how important the issues are.
-For example, the views of a child may well have more weight for less important aspects of their upbringing than more significant decisions about where they live and who they have contact with.
+For example, the views of a child may well carry more weight for less important aspects of their upbringing than more significant decisions about where they live and go to school and who they have contact with.

-Once the Court has decided whether to take the child’s views into account, and to what degree, they will consider the other factors in the Children Act 1989 welfare checklist.
+Once the Court has decided whether to take the child’s views into account, and to what degree, they will consider the other factors in the welfare checklist.

-They can then come to a decision about whether what the child wants is really what is best and whether it meets their needs.
+They can then decide whether what the child wants is really what is best and whether it meets their needs.

 The Court orders available

 If you can’t agree which parent your child should live with, you can make an application for the Court to decide.

 Having taken into account all the appropriate factors (and your child’s wishes and feelings, if appropriate), the Court can make a Child Arrangements Order.

 Child Arrangements Orders replaced Residence and Contact Orders in April 2014.
 They typically state where the child should live, who they should have contact with, and when.